 Communication is vital in any relationship we have.
 Imagine going for days on end (or months even) without talking to your spouse.
 I’m fairly certain the relationship would suffer!
 You can’t have a relationship with someone you don’t talk to!

-2) Prayer allows me to fully surrender my cares to God.
+Prayer allows us to fully surrender our cares to God.

 It’s easy to assume that all of our prayers need to be positive and full of praise.
 Now we don’t want to be complainers, but I also believe it is important for us to feel free to “vent” our cares to God.

 David vented to God frequently throughout the Psalms.
 He never shied away from telling his Father everything that was on his mind.
-I can tell you from experience that some of my best encounters with God have been at times when I’ve cried out in desperation.
+Speaking from experience, some of my best encounters with God have been at times when I’ve cried out in desperation.
 I laid it all out on the line, and I shared with Him my true feelings.
 I cannot begin to tell you how freeing that is!
 Something happens when we are willing to say, “God, I have no clue how You are going to work all this out…but here You go!”

-3) Prayer reminds me of who I am in Christ.
+Prayer reminds us of who we are in Christ.

 I love how God used so many different relationship analogies in His Word to describe the relationship between Himself and believers.
 He’s our Father (Romans 8:14-16), our Shepherd (1 Peter 2:24-25), our Groom (Ephesians 5:25-27), our King (Romans 8:16-18), and so much more.